AksoEo/docs/api/authentication.md

 All requests made using this method of authentication must include a CSRF token in the `X-CSRF-token` HTTP header.
 This token is returned by the original `PUT` request to `/auth` and subsequent `GET` requests to `/auth`.

 These requests should always be made from the client side as not to unnecessarily expose the user's credentials to any server.

+For users accessing the administration panel at admin.akso.org 2FA is required.
+Certain IPs may be whitelisted, meaning that 2FA is not needed.
+The client should always check `GET /auth` to see if `totpUsed` is already set to true and only prompt the user to log in using 2FA if required.